 Farmers also suffer from relatively higher rates of depression for a variety of reasons.
 Extremely long work hours, financial struggles, an unpredictable environment and fluctuating economic conditions in agribusiness can cause chronic stress.
 If a family member is killed while operating machinery or doing other agricultural work, the guilt and other emotional trauma can be overwhelming.
 The occupation ranks high for suicide rates.
 Agriculture workers may rely on opioids to cope emotionally.

 Rehab and Aftercare

 Outpatient rehab is available in a large number of locations throughout the nation, although many rural residents must drive 20 or 30 miles to get there.
-More isolated country dwellers may need to choose a residential option, which requires making sure enough people can pick up the slack on the farm for 30 days or longer.
-Aftercare in the form of ongoing counseling and support groups, such as 12-step groups, helps prevent relapse.
+More isolated country dwellers may need to choose a residential option, which requires making sure enough people can pick up the extra work on the farm for 30 days or longer.
+Aftercare in the form of ongoing counseling and support groups, such as 12-step groups, can help prevent relapse.

 Many farmers worry about how they will pay for rehab, but they should not hesitate to investigate their options if they are ready to get help.
 Although some treatment centers are expensive, others offer a sliding-scale program in which rates are adjusted for income.
 Some provide affordable payment plans so the entire amount is not due at once.
 Many health insurance policies pay for some or all of this treatment, including policies under the Affordable Care Act.

 There’s no reason to delay calling rehab centers in the region and asking an admissions counselor about fees.
 Doing so can be the initial step toward recovery.